mapkiwiz/sectorisation/README.md

 # Sectorisation

-Assign tasks to workers spatially
+Locate tasks and executors on a map, and assign tasks to executors by location.